isomerpages/moe-fairfieldsec/_parents/NDLP/On Boarding Process.md

 * It is suitable for learning on-the-go.
 * It comes with smooth inking with Apple Pencil.
-* It has many educational apps available in iOS app store for T&amp;L.
+* It has many educational apps available in iOS app store for Teaching and Learning
 * Apple Classroom allows teachers to better monitor, control and share resources with students during lessons.

 Parents are given 3 options for NDLP